DougUOT/World_Weather_Analysis/README.md

 ## Basic Project Plan

-Here is a blueprint of the basic project plan:
+Here is a blueprint of the primary project plan:

 * Task: Collect and analyze weather data across cities worldwide.
 * Purpose: PlanMyTrip will use the data to recommend ideal hotels based on clients' weather preferences.
-* Method: Create a Pandas DataFrame with 500 or more of the world's unique cities and their weather data in real time.
+* Method: Create a Pandas DataFrame with 500 or more of the world's unique cities and their weather data in real-time.
 This process will entail collecting, analyzing, and visualizing the data.

-The data analysis will be parsed into three principle parts, or stages:
+The data analysis will be parsed into three principal parts or stages:

 1.1.
 Collect the Data

 * Use the NumPy module to generate more than 1,500 random latitudes and longitudes.
 * Use the citipy module to list the nearest city to the latitudes and longitudes.
-* Use the OpenWeatherMap API to request the current weather data from each unique city in your list.
+* Use the OpenWeatherMap API to request the current weather data from each unique city in the list.
 * Parse the JSON data from the API request.
 * Collect the following data from the JSON file and add it to a DataFrame:
   * City, country, and date